stgeorges/terrainShadingMask/README.md

 # Installation
 No installation is required.
-One just needs to search into the ```objFiles``` folder if one is looking for a geometric representation of the mask, or into the ```horFiles``` folder for textual representation of the mask.
+One just needs to look into the ```objFiles``` folder if one is looking for a geometric representation of the mask, or into the ```horFiles``` folder for textual representation of the mask.
 Both folders contain ```0_terrain_shading_masks_download_links.tsv``` files which can be used to more easily search the masks according to a certain continent and country.